thi-ng/umbrella/packages/dgraph-dot/README.md

 > of the [@thi.ng/umbrella](https://github.com/thi-ng/umbrella/) monorepo
 > and anti-framework.
 >
-> 🚀 Help me to work full-time on these projects by [sponsoring me on
+> 🚀 Please help me to work full-time on these projects by [sponsoring me on
 > GitHub](https://github.com/sponsors/postspectacular).
 Thank you! ❤️

 - [About](#about)